aliaryani-security/cpp-learning-pro/README.md

 - I will write an article about it in the future, and the link will be shared here
 - If you have any comments about it, message me [here](mailto:lenesis@proton.me)

-> I hereby annouce the end of ***Semicolon-First*** style practice
+> I hereby annouce the end of ***Semicolon-First*** style practice<br>
-> So far I've done 23 scriptings using it, I liked it, but I just
+> So far I've done 23 scriptings using it, I liked it, but I just<br>
-> can't keep it going, people are going to suffer from it, I know that 😂
+> can't keep it going, people are going to suffer from it, I know that 😂<br>
-> I'll write the article about such practice, as promised in README
+> I'll write the article about such practice, as promised <br>
 > If you didn't like it, Thanks for your suffering!
-But if you did,
+But if you did,<br>
 > I'm glad you enjoyed it.
 Have fun coding 💎